neerajgoud23/Chicken-Disease-Classifiaction-Project/README.md

 - [ ] Add mobile application support
 - [ ] Implement real-time classification

-## Contribution Guidelines
-1. Fork the repository
-2. Create a new branch
-3. Make your changes
-4. Submit a pull request

 ## Project Status
 Project is: _in progress_